cloodve/network_com_soln/README.md

 - Perhaps one more improvement would be to include a single server and client script and a command line argument to specify ZeroMQ vs. shared-memory server/client.
 Also, bash scripts to run on linux, but due to lack of linux, I was unable to test.
+- Lots of object-orientation was used, which in some cases may seem like abuse, but would allow for greater flexibility.

 ## Author
 [Eric First](https://github.com/cloodve)